deargle/deargle.github.io/class/pitt/busbis1605/index.md

 * The presentation should focus on the applications of the selected technology and the business opportunities it provides.
 * Spend no more than 3 minutes, if you judge it necessary, describing or demonstrating how the technology works.
 * A video should not be a substitute for your presentation but should augment it to visualize a point you cannot present otherwise.
-* No handouts (save the trees), but you can post the link to your presentation to the Google Group for the class.
+* No handouts (save the trees), but you can share a link to your presentation with me (the professor), and I'll share it with the  class.

 Some suggested topics are listed below (assigned topics have a date of presentation), and you can propose other topics.
 You should submit your bid for a topic via [e-mail]({% link contact.md %}).
 When submitting a bid, also specify your team's name.
 Those who bid early present early.